 This is what a router's routing table might look like.
 Note that there are multiple interfaces for multiple local networks, and a gateway that can reach other networks.

 Forwarding packets

-Any UNIX-like (and other) operating system can function as gateway (for things like NAT):
+Any UNIX-like (and other) operating system can function as a gateway:

-- In FreeBSD in /etc/rc.conf set:
+- In Ubuntu /etc/sysctl.conf set: